mlagerberg/todo/README.md

 # Sublime Text highlighter

-This repo includes a syntax file for Sublime Text 3 which, when used with the Monokai theme, nicely highlights items and greyes out completed task in a way that makes it easy to see the state of your task list at a glance.
+This repo includes a syntax file for Sublime Text 3 and 4 which, when used with the Monokai theme, nicely highlights items and greyes out completed task in a way that makes it easy to see the state of your task list at a glance.
 Installation instructions [below](#installation-instructions).